Advanced Soil Microbiology

 Computer skills to be acquired:

-Reports of laboratory exercises and term projects will require that students use word processing, graphics, and statistical packages.
+Reports of laboratory exercises and term projects will require that students use word processing, graphics, and statistical software.
 Detailed instructions will be provided as necessary for completion of the project.

 TPSS 304 and MICR 351, or consent

 David M. Sylvia, Jeffry J. Fuhrmann, Peter G. Hartel, David A. Zuberer (Eds.).
 2004.
 Principles and Applications of Soil Microbiology (2nd Edition), Prentice Hall, New Jersey.

 The course is organized into four groups of activity, namely lectures, discussions, laboratory exercises, and independent term projects.
 Discussion are held weekly and they are based on key questions distributed at least a week prior to the discussion.
 Students are required to submit reports for each laboratory exercise.
 Results of independent term projects must be subjected to statistical analysis and students are required to submit the reports in a manuscript format.
 Instructor will provide ample guidance for students to completing their reports.

 The final grades students receive are based on points earned on two one-hour examinations, a final examination, discussions, and independent term projects.